Giddyware/invoice-manager/README.md

 Remember, if you're looking for feedback on your solution, be sure to ask questions when submitting it.
 The more specific and detailed you are with your questions, the higher the chance you'll get valuable feedback from the community.

-**⚠️ IMPORTANT ⚠️: With these premium challenges, please be sure not to upload the design files to GitHub when you're submitting to the platform and sharing it around.
-If you've created a brand new project, the easiest way to do that is to copy across the `.gitignore` provided in this starter project.**

 ## Sharing your solution

 There are multiple places you can share your solution: